What is terminal illness cover?

 - If you have a joint policy generally there will only be a pay out on the first claim

-- If you have decreasing term cover, the terminal illness benefit will decrease over time
+- If you have decreasing term cover, the terminal illness benefit will reduce over time

 - If your policy is written in trust but pays out early, it will no longer be in trust and could be subject to inheritance tax